ewafula/MetaClassifier/README.md

 metaclassifier [options] <SAMPLE_FILE> <DB_DIR> <CONFIG_FILE>
 ```

-Please consult the MetaClassifier [manual](docs/MetaClassifier.md) and [tutorial](docs/Tutorial.md) for a detailed description and usage of all options.
+Please consult the MetaClassifier [manual](docs/MetaClassifier.md) for a detailed description and usage of all options.

 ## Citation
 If you use MetaClassifier please cite the following paper the describes the methodology: